ygemici/osz/docs/messages.md

 User Mode (Ring 3)
 ------------------

 From userspace the queue routines can be accessed via syscall instruction.
-The low level user library builds on it.
+The low level user library builds on it (basically mq_send() and mq_recv() are just wrappers around these).
 Unlike there, here're only three functions.
 The function is passed in %eax, and can be the following:

- - `'send'` for sending a message, see [isr_syscall()](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isr.c) and [src/core/(platform)/libk.S](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/libk.S).
+ - `'send'` for sending a message, see [isr_syscall()](https://github.com/bztsrc/osz/blob/master/src/core/syscall.c) and [src/core/(platform)/libk.S](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/libk.S).
 Non blocking.
  - `'call'` sends a message and blocks until a response arrives.
  - `'recv'` is called when the queue is empty and receiving is not possible.
 Blocks.